 Customer experience is directly linked to business success and is fed both by modern apps and the data that flows through them.
 Ultimately a modern network is designed to best serve the needs of the end user – be that the employee or customers.
 It not only enables greater alignment with business outcomes, but also provides an indispensable, adaptable digital foundation to power the new, digital-first world.

 Keen to find out more about the Modern Network?
 Register to attend VMware’s “The Modern Network for a Future Ready Business” online event, taking place November 17th, 11:00-11:45 CET.

-Including keynotes from Pat Gelsinger, CEO, VMware, Rajiv Ramaswami, COO, Products and Cloud Services, VMware, and Tom Gillis, SVP/GM Network and Security Business Unit, VMware, the event will be an opportunity to learn more about the Virtual Cloud Network and networking solutions that deliver agility, transparency and simplicity.
+Including keynotes from Pat Gelsinger, CEO, VMware and Tom Gillis, SVP/GM Network and Security Business Unit, VMware, the event will be an opportunity to learn more about the Virtual Cloud Network and networking solutions that deliver agility, transparency and simplicity.